Configure the Kong Gateway datastore on Linux

 Install PostgreSQL

-Install PostgreSQL on Ubuntu using the following steps:
+Install PostgreSQL using the following steps:

-sudo systemctl enable postgresql
+sudo systemctl restart postgresql

 Configure environment variables

-Set the following variables so that kong.conf
+Set the following variables so that kong.conf can interact with the datastore:

 export KONG_DATABASE=postgres